-NHS Choices is a comprehensive service that helps to put you in control of your general healthcare offering comprehensive health information with thousands of articles, videos and tools, not only helping you to make the best choices about your health and lifestyle but also about making the most of NHS and social care services in England.
+The NHS website is a comprehensive service that helps to put you in control of your general healthcare offering comprehensive health information with thousands of articles, videos and tools, not only helping you to make the best choices about your health and lifestyle but also about making the most of NHS and social care services in England.

 Shared Decision Making

 Shared Decision Making is the conversation between a patient and a health professional which leads to the best care or treatment decision for that patient.
 This conversation helps patients and professionals to understand what is important to the other person.